gsbingo17/es-to-fs/README.md

 - **migrationWorkers**: Number of worker goroutines for batch processing.
 - **concurrentIndices**: Number of indices to process concurrently.
 - **slicedScrollCount**: Number of slices for parallel reading within a single index (default: 4).
+- **useUpsert**: Whether to always use upsert operations instead of insert operations (default: false).
+When set to true, the tool will use MongoDB's upsert operation for all documents, which updates existing documents if they exist or inserts them if they don't.
+This can be useful when:
+  - Rerunning migrations that might contain duplicate documents
+  - Performing incremental migrations where some documents may already exist
+  - Ensuring idempotent operations that can be safely retried

 ### Retry Configuration
 - **retryConfig**: Configuration for retry mechanisms.